-When you’re trying to lose weight, sometimes it’s difficult to know where to begin.
-Do you focus on your diet, or do you start exercising?
-The truth is, a balanced approach to weight loss is the best program.
-Modifying your diet while also making sure you’re engaging in a well-rounded exercise program, (which includes including both cardio exercise and resistance training) will yield the best results.
+Learning how to lose weight and where to begin can be difficult.
+Do you focus on your diet, or start exercising?
+The truth is to how to lose weight is a balanced approach to weight loss is the best program.
+Modifying your diet while also making sure you’re engaging in a well-rounded exercise program, which includes including both cardio exercise and resistance training, will yield the best results.

-The final factor in the weight loss trio is resistance training.
+The final factor in the how to lose weight trio is resistance training.
 Resistance training will help to build your muscle mass, and increasing your muscle mass is an effective way of speeding up your metabolism.
 Muscle tissue burns significantly more calories than fat tissue does, so the more lean muscle tissue you have, the more calories you’ll burn, even when you’re at rest.

 Many people who exercise without improving their diets fail to lose weight.
 One reason for this is that they overestimate the number of calories they’re burning in their workouts.
 While exercise can stimulate hunger, rewarding yourself with a chocolate chip muffin or an extra helping of French fries after a workout is going to harm you more than the workout helped.

 Studies repeatedly show that improving your diet and beginning a comprehensive exercise program work together to improve your chances of successful, significant weight loss.
-Taking a balanced approach is the best program in your pursuit of losing weight and becoming healthy.
+Learning how to lose weight in a healthy way and taking a balanced approach is the best program in your pursuit of losing weight and becoming healthy.